Mmasoud1/HistoJS/README.md

 The tool is using Digital Slide Archive as a backbone to update the image metadata remotely or locally.

-To run locally, just start up a simple local server from the root level of the repository with available port number 8xxx (e.g. 8010)
+To run locally, just start up a simple local server from the root level of the repository with the available port number 8xxx (e.g. 8010)

 `python -m SimpleHTTPServer 8xxx`